Anderillo/Woggle/README.md

 # Woggle

 A Flutter-based word game for finding words from a given grid and seeing all the solutions after play.
-Playable with other Wogglers and non-Wogglers alike.
+Playable with Wogglers and non-Wogglers alike.